scalablesimilaritysearch/ELPIS/README.md

  + k: Number of nearest neighbors answers for each query.
  + bw: Beamwidth used during graphs search.
  + maxvl: Maximum number of leaves to search for each query.

+ ## Version and next updates

+This ELPIS version is the original code used to conduct produce numbers for ELPIS paper(2022) A new 2,0 version with faster search and higher throughput (Inter Query Search) will be soon released.
+Stay tuned!